 I often crave a fruit crumble.
 It lets me enjoy seasonal fruit with a bit of texture, has fewer calories than pie - and is easier and faster to make than a pie.
 There was a time when I used to make pies - especially cherry pies.
 (Maybe I took the song too seriously - "can she bake a cherry pie, Billy Boy, Billy Boy?")
-I have made few pies since I discovered Whitty's - the best "looks and tastes like home-made" pies ever.
+I have made few pies since I discovered Whitty's (now 13th Street Bakery) - the best "looks and tastes like home-made" pies ever.
 When debating whether to hide in the kitchen, make pastry and a pie, and wait while it bakes and cools - versus a drive in Niagara wine country, coming home with fab pies - well, it's easy to see which side wins.
 I have several "crumble" recipes in my files, but this one seems fool proof and i have already used it often as a way of using the wonderful fresh ingredients appearing at our local markets.
 The recipe comes from @thekitchn.
 The original site is worth a visit since it has many "process" photos, but here I have included my tips for this versatile recipe.
 By using a food processor, I can make this in a jiffy!
 Serves 6 to 8

 Heat oven to 375°F. Baking dish: must be glass, ceramic, or another non-reactive material; 8 x 8", or 9 x 9", or 9" pie dish

 Fruit filling: If necessary, dice the fruit into bite-sized pieces, removing any stems, seeds, or inedible parts.
 Toss the fruit with sugar, lemon juice, cornstarch, and any spices.